Association of Mary, Queen of Scots, and James VI: The association and the Ruthven Regime

+James VI wrote to Mary on 28 May 1582.
+He had received letters from her via the Duke of Lennox and George Douglas.
+He seems to have interested in hearing more about her proposals for their union and association.
+He wrote that the leading courtiers the Earl of Arran and the Duke of Lennox would both work to accomplish the association.
+A palace coup in Scotland interrupted this phase of the negotiations.

 A new regime took control of Scotland in August 1582 by capturing James VI at Huntingtower Castle.
 The Ruthven Regime was Protestant in character and aligned more with England than France and the Auld Alliance, or any kind of reconciliation with Mary, although negotiations continued.
 When George Douglas (a brother of the Laird of Lochleven who had helped Mary escape in 1568) came to see James VI at Stirling Castle in September with plans for the association he was imprisoned as a conspirator.

 Bertrand de Salignac de la Mothe-Fénelon brought or sent proposals for the association to Scotland, and came to Scotland with François de Roncherolles, sieur de Maineville in January 1583.
 Elizabeth heard that James VI was interested, and she asked her diplomats William Davison and Robert Bowes to discuss the disadvantages of this course of action with James.
 The Ruthven Regime governing in Scotland put an end to her plan at this time.
 Lennox was accused of "practises against the State", including advocating the association to James VI, and opening a correspondence about it which bypassed the Privy Council.
 A copy of proposed articles of the association treaty was left with the papers of Esmé Stewart, 1st Duke of Lennox at Dumbarton Castle and burnt by his lawyer.

 Bowes spoke with James in May 1583, and he said Mary had begun the discussions.
 At first, James thought she hoped to confirm his rule in Scotland, gain her freedom, and then retire to live in France.
 He had rejected the plan for the "association" sent to Lennox.
 Again, in June, James acknowledged his mother's goodwill but had several reservations about the association.
 James felt that his mother had renounced her claim to the English crown by her abdication at Lochleven, and the claim now resided in him.